“Is there anyone so wise as to learn by the experience of others?”

 He also discusses the importance of giving and how the more you give, the more success and wealth you will gain.
 And, he goes into the morality of business and explains how business is intricately woven into our lives in such a way, that “life is business, and business is life.
 Learn one, and you will have also learned the other.”

 The book was actually quite a bit more intellectual than most personal development books I’ve read—which I wasn’t really expecting when I picked it up.
 However, I really enjoyed it as an alternative to the simply-worded books that so-often flood the personal development genre.

 My Favorite Rabbi Daniel Lapin Content

 While these authors have helped me shape and form the principles that have guided me to success, they are not the only authors you should read on the subjects of business, personal development, self improvement, and success.

 In fact, there are a ton of other authors out there who may have messages that resonate better with you.
 There are also a ton of different authors out there that I have not yet read, that if I had, might have made this list as well.

 So, my question to you is, who are your favorite authors on the topic of success and how have they influenced your life?
-You can either leave your answers below, or you can feel free to post them in the forums.
+Leave your answers below!

 This post is a part of my goal to publish 50 different posts in 100 days.
 This is post #6 in the series.
 I’m using The Freedom Journal to track my goal and help me stay focused.
 To read more about my goal and how I plan to achieve it, click here.